Quantum-Accelerators/qmof_thermo/README.md

    hf auth login
    ```

    Enter your HuggingFace token when prompted.
+If using this method, do not include the `.pt` extension in the `model` keyword argument.

 #### eSEN-ODAC